 c) The sensitivity is expressed in terms of dBV/Pa.

-9.4.4 Desktop and vehicle-mounted hands-free UE receiving
+9.4.4 Desktop hands-free UE receiving

 a) The test signal to be used for the measurements shall be the British-English single talk sequence described in ITU-T Recommendation P.501 [22].
 The test signal level shall be -16 dBm0 measured at the digital reference point or the equivalent analogue point.
 The test signal level is calculated over the complete test signal sequence.